The good, bad and unknown about marijuana's health effects

 The experts also called for a national effort to learn more about marijuana and its chemical cousins, including similarly acting compounds called cannabinoids.

-The current lack of scientific information “poses a public health risk,” said the report , released by the National Academies of Sciences, Engineering and Medicine.
+The current lack of scientific information “poses a public health risk,” said the report , from the National Academies of Sciences, Engineering and Medicine.
 Patients, health care professionals and policy makers need more evidence to make sound decisions, it said.

 Most Read Stories